This fresh Salmon Salad Recipe is perfect for a light dinner, lunch or brunch! Serve with rolls or toast, in lettuce wraps or on salad!

 Super fresh flaky salmon in about 10 minutes depending on how thick your salmon filets are.
 For salmon recipes like this one it doesn’t really matter how big the pieces are as long as you have about a pound and a half to make the salad.

-What Ingredients Do You Need To Make A Salmon Salad Recipe?
+What Ingredients Do You Need To Make Salmon Salad?

 There’s a few basics here, but there’s also different ingredients you can add or swap out!

 - Shallots or onions instead of scallions

 How Do You Know When Salmon Is Done?

 First of all, the color will change from a translucent red color to a light pink color when its cooked.

 If you’re using a thermometer you’ll need to get the salmon to 145 degrees according to the FDA.
 Although I’ve never used a thermometer for salmon…I like to live on the edge.

 Just put a knife or a fork into the thickest part of the salmon filet and see if the color is pink and it flakes apart easily.
 Then it’s done, that’s all there is to it!